-- 1. Microsoft Office Specialist Certification 2013
+- Microsoft Office Specialist Certification 2013

+Proper interviewing techniques

 - 3. Entrepreneurs/Business Plan

-- "Employability Essentials for Success"
+- 5. "Employability Essentials for Success" 4.
+Career rathways Career Sear

-- 2. Proper interviewing techniques

 - 4. Career Pathways Career Searches

-- 6. Portfolio completion/job shadow

 Accounting Grades: 10-12 Credit: 1 (2 semesters)

 Purpose: To teach students how to organize personal and business financial information.
 The course will provide students with basic knowledge to manage their own financial records as well as possibly move into advanced accounting classes at the college level.
 Also, this course will provide students with the opportunity to gain the basic skills necessary for employment in an office or business-related environment.
 Students can earn articulated credit at KVCC, Baker College, Davenport University, Ferris State University, Grand Rapids Community College, and Lake Michigan College, as long as they receive a "B" or higher in this class.
 Applications for articulated credit are completed in May of each academic year.